 Please note that the water tower in the Google street view photograph has been removed!

-The layout is available for viewing by special arrangement during normal AHK hours (see below).
-The club meeting night is each Wednesday from 7:00pm until the store closes.
+The layout is available for viewing by special arrangement during normal store hours (see below).
+The club meeting night is each Wednesday from 7:00pm.
 The public is welcome at that time.

 Thursday: 10:00am – 8:00pm